vturrisi/solo-learn/docs/source/tutorials/overview.rst

         prepare_transform,
     )

-There are tons of parameters that need to be set and, fortunatelly, ``main_pretrain.py`` takes care of this for us.
+There are tons of parameters that need to be set and, fortunately, ``main_pretrain.py`` takes care of this for us.
 We can also call specific methods from the many ``solo`` classes to automatically change an argparse and add new subparsers.
 However, for now, we won't rely on this, so let's just define all the needed parameters and create a Barlow Twins object: